hollance/RWDevCon-App-Architecture/0-For-Instructor/4-Challenge-Instructions.markdown

 Do the same for **SearchViewController.swift**.

-Tip: You can give **ItemCell.swift** a `configureForPresentationItem()` function that takes the strings from a `PresentationItem` object and places them into the cell's text labels.
+Tip: You can give **ItemCell.swift** a `configureForPresentationItem()` method that takes the strings from a `PresentationItem` object and places them into the cell's text labels.

 Good luck!

+> **Note:** If you wanted to unit test the presentation logic for this screen, all you'd need is `ListOfItems` and `PresentationItem`.
+If the values of the strings inside `PresentationItem` are correct, then you can be sure the UI is correct too.
+There is no need to unit test the actual view controller or the table view cells.